Edward White (cricketer): Business and family life

 White took over running a 385 acre hop farm at Beltring south-west of Maidstone.
 The farm was owned by the Drapers' Company and had been a hop farm for over 300 years.
 By the 1890s he had extended the farm and was employing over 20 men.
 The farm was at one point the largest hop farm in the United Kingdom, and White became an influential figure in the development of the hop growing industry in the country.
 The farm was later sold to Whitbreads and was after rebranded as The Hop Farm, becoming a tourist destination.

 He was responsible for developing a number of production and processing improvements in the industry and has been called the "Father of the Hop Industry" and a "legend" in the industry.
 He developed new varieties of hop, including the White Golding, and the company which he established to run the farm in 1894 grew to become a major producer of tree washes for both the hop and fruit growing industries.
 His work on the use of insecticides in the industry has been described as "pioneering" and he was influential in the Great Oast Demonstration of 1908, calling for protection for the industry from imported hops, and featured on the cover of The Encircling Hop, a 1990 book on the hop industry in Kent.

 White married Mary Filder (née Whisson) in 1880.
 His wife was a widow who already had two children; the couple had two daughters of their own.
 He retired in 1920 at which time the farm at Beltring was sold and retired to live at Chiswick where he died in 1922 at the age of 78.
-His cousin Lionel White also played cricket for Kent, making four first-class appearances for the side in 1869.
+His cousin Lionel White also played cricket for Kent, making four appearances for them in 1869.
 The cousins appeared alongside each other in two of these matches as well as once for the Gentlemen of Kent during the same season.